TheSystemGuy1337/ffmpeg-MMS/README.md

 Run `mms.bat` and enter the path to the video file when prompted.

 This project targets the **legacy MMS / H.263 era**.
 It is not intended to reproduce modern RCS or current 3GPP messaging profiles.

+Portions of this script and README have been rewritten with the assistance of AI tools.
+The only use of AI was to make this script match the standard and to fix a longstanding bug.